Restricted Shells Escaping Techniques

 There we have it.

-find is a very well known command used to find files in Linux file systems.
-It has many features, among them an
+find is a very well-known command used to find files in Linux file systems.
+It has many features, among them

 “-exec” one that let us execute a shell command.
 Let’s analyze a very simple example where we use find to look for a non-existent file and execute a forbidden command: